2010 Bohol local elections: Tagbilaran City

 The total number of voters was 40,690.
-Defeated vice mayor Jose Antonio Veloso filed a protest at the Commission on Elections in Manila against re-elected Mayor Dan Neri Lim after claiming that there were irregularities in the May 10 polls.
+Defeated vice mayor Jose Antonio Veloso filed a protest at the Commission on Elections in Manila against re-elected Mayor Dan Lim after claiming that there were irregularities in the May 10 polls.
 Lim won in all 15 barangays of the city including Booy, also the home barangay of Veloso.
 Nuevas Tirol-Montes was also reelected as vice mayor.

 Alburquerque

 The total number of voter was 5,383.
 Jet Jose Ugdoracion was also reelected as vice mayor.

 Antequera

 The total number of voters was 7,319.
 Jose Mario Pahang became the newly elected mayor and Liliosa Nunag was also reelected as vice mayor.

 Baclayon

 The total number of voters was 9,342.
 Both Alvin Uy and Jodel Theodore Cabahug were reelected as mayor and vice mayor of the town.

 Balilihan

 The total number of voters was 8,516.
 Dominisio Chatto became the newly elected mayor while Efren Chatto was reelected as vice mayor.